teuteuguy/afmw-docs/_labs/00-setup-the-code.md

 git clone https://github.com/teuteuguy/amazon-freertos-m5stickc-workshop.git --recurse-submodules workshop
 ```

-**Note:** If you chose to install the labs on your own computer, run the above commands within a terminal.
+**Note 5:** If you chose to install the labs on your own computer, run the above commands within a terminal.
 Make sure you replace `~/environment` with the folder of your choice
 {: .notice--info}